cmhh/rbnz-python/README.md

 * data in `Data` tab must start in row 6, with series IDs in row 5
 * `Series Definitions` tab must have 5 columns with header row.

 Note that there is a single series which has a non-numeric value, `EXRT.YS45.ZZB17`, which is date-valued.
-Rather than create a database schema that can handle multiple types, I just dropped this one series.
+Rather than create a database schema that can handle multiple types, I just dropped this one series.  **There are a few spreadsheets which _should_ have imported correctly but didn't, and I'll track them down and fix the issue shortly.**

 ## Selenium / Chrome / Chromedriver